rozsass/text-dev-editor/_pages/temp_6.md

 By using my service, you can expect your material to improve in terms of its content and structure.

+## Type of edits
+1. Ask for explanation on points that are not clear.
+2. Suggest unifying terms that refer to the same object, and settling down on a single abbreviation if necessary.
+3. Ask authors to be more specific.
+When they say `important`, often it should be noted why or for whom.

 ## My work flow

 1. I start by reading through the material.
 This helps collect the key technical terms and the style.